Cubic interaction vertices for fermionic and bosonic arbitrary spin fields: Introduction

 To summarize, in order to obtain hermitian vertices we should supplement our vertices by appropriate hermitian conjugated expressions.
-Note also that, for the space-time dimensions when Dirac fields allow restriction to Majorana fields, our vertices are hermitian as they stand.
+Note also that, for the space-time dimensions when Dirac fields allow restriction to Majorana fields, our vertices are automatically hermitian.